thili-wasu/python-intro-course/projectList.md

 - perform comparison between M1, M2 and M3 ambient condition on the burn area.
     - highlight the gain of higher resolution model on wind data.
     - show difference in variance and diurnal variation.
+- perform comparison between M3 and data from the weather station located in Castellnou de Bages.

 **data** are available on andromeda at:
 - MesoNH files: `/data/IMFSE/PythonCourse/MNH/`
 - burn area: `/data/IMFSE/PythonCourse/PontdeVilomara/burntArea/`
+- weather station data in Castellnou de Bages: [here](https://www.meteo.cat/observacions/xema/dades?codi=U4&dia=2022-07-17T00:00Z) as reported in page 2 of the fire report.
+A csv file with this data copiedpasted is here `/data/IMFSE/PythonCourse/PontdeVilomara/weatherStation_CastellouDeBages.csv` It also include the location of the weather station.

 ## 2.2.
 Evaluate the ambient condition scenario anomaly
 **objectives**